baishalidutta/Pneumonia-Detection/README.md

 ## Dataset

-The dataset can be downloaded from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/).
-Use the underlying download link to diwnload the dataset.
+You can download the dataset from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/).
+Use the underlying download link to download the dataset.

 ### Instructions to follow